 5. Make it easy to keep consistent, yet equally as easy to switch-up

 This is a simple tip that I don’t know how to phrase any other way.
 It’s pretty stressful to come up with a different salad every day- how exhausting!
 Find a salad combo you enjoy having multiple days in a row-or can be easily switched up by simply swapping the protein in it- or anything else that’s simple.
 I typically eat a similar salad every day with small changes depending on what’s in my fridge.

 Keep it consistent during the week for ease but don’t be afraid to try something totally new!
 A cobb style is great this week, but why not a southwest salad next week?

 6. Add fresh herbs and other powerful flavors

 A few chopped basil leaves can take a summer salad of tomatoes and cucumbers a long way!
 A little garlic and lemon juice can equally make raw kale actually enjoyable to eat.
 Don’t afraid to experiencer with herbs and spices to give your salad a little kick.

 7. Choose a variety of greens

 I hear that a lot of people struggle with eating dark greens- which is too bad since they are much more nutrient dense than lighter leaves.
 In that case, try to vary the green in your salad.
-A handful of spinach added to your iceberg can make you salad a little healthier, while also adding flavor.
-Lettuce like arugula or mustard greens can add some spice to your salad, which can be very exciting paired with other flavors.
+A handful of spinach added to your iceberg can make your salad a little healthier, while also adding flavor.
+Lettuce like arugula or mustard greens can add some spice, which can be very exciting paired with other flavors.